nalisidev/zabbix/src/go/plugins/mqtt/README.md

 Websocket connection is supported using "ws://" scheme.

-If the Zabbix agent 2 is running behind a http/https proxy then the following environment variables are used 'TP_PROXY', 'HTTPS_PROXY' and 'NO_PROXY', when this plugin establishes a connection.
+If the Netwatch agent 2 is running behind a http/https proxy then the following environment variables are used 'TP_PROXY', 'HTTPS_PROXY' and 'NO_PROXY', when this plugin establishes a connection.

-TLS encryption certificates can be used, by providing them either via session or default parameters in Zabbix agent 2 MQTT plugin configuration file.
+TLS encryption certificates can be used, by providing them either via session or default parameters in Netwatch agent 2 MQTT plugin configuration file.
 For TLS use "tls://" scheme

 If broker URI is left empty the default value of "localhost" is used.